ar-io/ar-io-node/docs/windows-setup.md

 1. Obtain a Domain Name:
     - Choose a domain registrar (e.g., [Namecheap](https://www.namecheap.com)) and purchase a domain name.
-    - Note: The domain should be a base domain, not a subdomain.
+    - **Note**: The domain should be a base domain ("ardrive.io"), do not use a subdomain ("docs.ardrive.io").

 2. Point the Domain at Your Home Network:
+    - In your browser, go to https://www.whatsmyip.org/ to display your public ip address.
+It can be found at the top of the screen.
+Note this number down.
-    - Access your domain registrar's settings (e.g., Namecheap's cPanel):
+    - Access your domain registrar's settings (e.g., Namecheap's cPanel).
-        - Open your web browser.
-        - Search for your domain registrar's name followed by "cPanel" (e.g., "Namecheap cPanel").
-        - Follow the instructions provided by your registrar to access the cPanel.
     - Navigate to the DNS settings for your domain.
+In cPanel this is under the "Zone Editor" tab.
-    - Create an A record for your domain and configure it to point to your public IP address.
+    - Create an A record with your registrar for your domain and wildcard subdomains, using your public IP address.
+For example, if your domain is "ar.io," create a record for "ar.io" and "*.ar.io."
         - Instructions may vary depending on the domain registrar and cPanel.
 Consult your registrar's documentation or support for detailed steps.

 3. Obtain the Local IP Address of Your Machine: